HomeBlog

 • Account-level reconciliation: for complex enterprise structures

-These rules help Clay decide whether to update an existing record, create a new one, or suppress it entirely.
-Learn more about signal-based marketing tools that support this process.
+These rules help Clay decide whether to update an existing record, create a new one or suppress it entirely.
+For the signal infrastructure that feeds these workflows, see the signal-based automation guide.

 When CRM Data Should Refresh